USA Cycling / UCI max tire width rules for the cyclocross national championship

 Three-tiered system

-There are essentially three tiers - first, the "UCI" tier which applies to Elite, U23, and Junior 17-18 riders (max 33mm), "UCI Light" (38mm), for Masters, Singlespeed, Non-Binary, and Collegiate categories, and "USAC" Juniors under 16 - for which there is no width restriction at all.
+There are essentially three tiers - first, the "UCI" tier which applies to Elite, U23, and Junior 17-18 riders (max 33mm), "UCI Light" (38mm), for Masters, Singlespeed, Non-Binary, and Collegiate categories, and "USAC" Juniors under 16 - for which there was no width restriction at all in recent years, but there might be a restriction in 2024.

 Additional factors to consider